 Oh, one last thing… and don’t forget to decorate your marble run.

 STEP 9: Spray it (or paint it) and accessorize the rocket launch and flying comet by sticking on colourful drawings.

 - Drill and assorted drill bits

 - Pencil, ruler or tape measure

 - Paper, spray paint and colouring pens

-2) Building a marble run is a great way to bond with your kids while also teaching them some practical skills.
+They are also a great way to bond with your kids, while at the same time teaching them some practical skills.